edsu/inkdroid.org/_posts/2018-05-13-multiverse.md

 &lt;script src="https://edsu.github.com/multiverse/multiverse.js"&gt;&lt;/script&gt;</code></pre>

-And so a weekend later the thought experiment took shape as [Multiverse.js], a JavaScript library which does just that.
+And so a little bit later the thought experiment took shape as [Multiverse.js], a JavaScript library which does just that.
 Multiverse.js is really just an exercise in whimsy--I don't really expect it to take the hypertext writing web by storm.
 As Carpenter responded to me in a tweet: